tylerneylon/pumba/markdown/parse7.md

     --
     -- lua parse7.lua.md 04.input

-This file is just one step in a project of large scope.
-It will make the most sense to readers who already know a little bit about how parsers work.
+This file will make the most sense to readers who already know a little bit about how parsers work.
 I won't usually comment
-my files so carefully, but I wanted to get some practice with literate programming, and I thought this particular step was interesting.
+my files so carefully, but I wanted to get some practice with literate programming and I thought this particular step was interesting.

-TODO HERE -- add a brief intro to grammatical structure, w example --
+### Excerpt of a grammar specification

+This script both contains an internal grammar specification and is capable of parsing an external grammar specification.
+Below is an excerpt of a grammar that this script can parse.

+    -- >
+    --   statement --> fn_def | fn_call
+    --   fn_def -->
+    --     type work '(' ')' '{' statement* '}'

+The initial `>` character indicates that the following indented block is a grammar specification.
+There are two rules defined here: one called `statement` and another called `fn_def`, for a function definition.
+These illustrate the two major types of rules. `statement` is an *or-rule*, meaning that it must be parsed as another named rule; in this case, it must end up as either `fn_def` or as `fn_call`, which must be defined elsewhere for the grammar to make sense.
+The `fn_def` rule is a *seq-rule*, which consists of a sequence of either other rules or of literals such as `'('` which matches a literal `(` character.

+The rest of this writing won't go into much more detail about grammars in general, but I'll try to be clear about the code's internal parsing style and how it works with grammar rules.

 ### Modes